(03) 9347 7100

 Tumours growing on the ovary tend to be cystic, i.e., they have an external membrane and are full of fluid.
 Malignant cysts require the removal of the whole ovary and most times the uterus and the other ovary.
 Benign cysts on the other hand, can be removed by themselves thus preserving the ovary.

-An incision is made on the ovary, the cyst is dissected and removed and the remaining ovary is sutured if required.
+An incision is made on the ovary, the cyst is dissected and separated from the normal ovarian tissue and removed.
+The remaining ovary is sutured if required.
 After healing, the ovary goes back to its normal size and aspect.